dlevine01/urban-data-analysis-course/README.md

     ```

 1. Open the downloads folder.
 Click and drag the 'setup.ps1' file to the Terminal prompt line.
 It should show as `C:\Users\<your-net-id>\Downloads\setup.ps1`.
-2. Press Enter and wait.
+2. Press Enter
+3. Type `R` and press enter when prompted.
+4. Wait.